shipstone98/Sudoku/README.md

-# Sudoku
+# Honours Stage Project

-A C# and .NET Core application for generating and solving sudoku puzzles.
+A C# application for generating and solving sudoku puzzles, targeting .NET Core and Xamarin on Android.
 This constitutes part of my Honours Stage Project for the MEng Computer Science course at the University of Hull.